stolostron/rhacm-docs/governance/cis_policy_ctrl.md

 2. From the navigation menu, click **Govern risk**.
 3. Click **Create Policy**.
 4. Enter the name for the CIS policy in the **Name** field.
-5. For **Specifications**, select either `Cispolicy-cis compliance for OCP` from the drop-down list.
+5. For **Specifications**, select `Cispolicy-cis compliance for OCP` from the drop-down list. <!--this option is not available if the feature flag is enabled-->
 6. Use the drop-down list and make selections for the following parameters:
     - Cluster selector
     - Standards